richknight/SMU_Blockchain_Session/README.md

 1. Setup Truffle - https://azuremarketplace.microsoft.com/en-us/marketplace/apps/consensys.truffle

-2. Record the IP address of the Truffle VM and run “testrpc”
+2. Record the IP address of the Truffle VM; SSH to this IP address and run “testrpc”

 3. Open another SSH window to the Truffle VM and do the following: